jamiefletcher/ontario-retirement/README.md

 ### Enforcement

-The RHRA takes various enforcement actions to ensure safety of retirement home residents.
-When selecting an appropriate home, it is useful to be aware of the regulatory status of retirement homes under consideration.
+When selecting retirement home, it is useful to be aware of the regulatory status of any homes under consideration.
+Various regulatory enforcement actions may be taken to ensure safety of retirement home residents.

-- License status: `Issued` vs `Issued with conditions`.
-By imposing conditions on a facility's license, the RHRA may require the facility to carry out specific mandatory actions to ensure it is properly caring for its residents.
+- **License status**: `Issued` vs `Issued with conditions`.
+Conditions placed directly on a facility's license may require the home to carry out specific mandatory actions to ensure proper care for the residents.
-- Orders.
-Even if conditions are not imposed on the license, the RHRA may order the facility to carry out specific mandatory actions to ensure the facility is properly caring for its residents.
+- **Orders**.
+Even if conditions are not imposed on the license, a facility may be ordered to carry out specific mandatory actions to ensure proper care for the residents.
-- Inspection type: `Report` vs `Mandatory Report`.
-The RHRA completes regular inspections of facilities on three-year interval.
-However, if the RHRA receives complaints about a facility, it will complete a mandatory inspection.
+- **Inspection type**: `Report` vs `Mandatory Report`.
+The RHRA completes regular inspections of facilities on a three-year interval.
+However, if complaints are received about a home, a mandatory inspection will be completed.